AntonovAnton/math.evaluation/README.md

 ## Features
 - Supports different mathematical contexts, such as scientific, programming, and other custom contexts.
-- Evaluates to double, boolean, or decimal.
+- Evaluates Boolean logic, as well as Double, Decimal, and Complex numbers.
 - Compiles a math expression string into executable code and produces a delegate that represents the math expression.
 - Provides variable support within math expressions.
 - Extensible with custom functions and operators.
 - Fast and comprehensive.
-More than 1300 tests are passed, including complex math expressions (for example, -3^4sin(-π/2) or sin-3/cos1).
+More than 3000 tests are passed, including complex math expressions (for example, -3^4sin(-π/2) or sin-3/cos1).

 ## Articles
 [Evaluating Boolean logical expressions.](https://medium.com/@AntonAntonov88/evaluate-boolean-expression-from-string-in-c-net-af80e08453ea)